 RECOVER is a consortium on rapid European COVID-19 emergency research response that aims to understand the pathophysiology and epidemiology of COVID-19, as well as identify potential targets for therapeutic or preventive interventions.

 More specifically COMBACTE is involved in the site selection part of RECOVER’s work package 3 (WP3): an observational study to identify the prevalence, disease spectrum and severity, risk factors, spread and outcomes of COVID-19 in patients in hospital care (the emergency room and respiratory ward) in selected European countries.
+LAB-Net is also involved in WP3 for sample collection and management.

 Another part of WP3 is a survey to assess perceptions and preparedness of European healthcare workers for COVID-19.
 Results will provide guidelines on how to protect valuable healthcare personnel.
 This information will help investigate infection prevention and control procedures in different countries and create awareness about healthcare workers’ perspectives.
 The survey has been sent to hospitals in the COMBACTE network.